Generative Causal Representation Learning for Out-of-Distribution Motion Forecasting: Experiment

-\paragraph{Ablation study on ETH-UCY} In Table \ref{tab:abl_bench}, the results for Ablation studies are presented.
+In Table \ref{tab:abl_bench}, the results for Ablation studies are presented.
 We used different settings to evaluate our method in these experiments including: removing coupling layers, changing the dimensions of $S$ and $Z$ latent representations, and applying different number of clusters for GMM used to model prior of $S$.